paulbuis/CS121_SortedLists/README.md

 1. So, imagine we had a much smaller set to search, would this tend to favor choosing a `HashSet` or a `TreeSet` ?

-2. Similarly, imagine we had a much smaller set to search, would this tend to favor choosing a `HashSet` or a `TreeSet` ?
+2. Similarly, imagine we had a much larger set to search, would this tend to favor choosing a `HashSet` or a `TreeSet` ?

 3. Suppose we had objects of a type other than